sgraf812/feed-gipeda/README.md

 Enter watch mode.
 Watch for changes to config and re-fetch repositories every 5 seconds.
 Read config from the default location, act as both master and slave node
 - `feed-gipeda --check --config=~/.feed-gipeda/feed-gipeda.yaml`
 Enter check mode.
 Check the specified config file for syntax errors.
 Useful in a CI setting.
-- `feed-gipeda --master=localhost:12345`
+- `feed-gipeda --master=12345`
 Enter default mode.
-Dispatch benchmark requests on registered slave nodes, don't work on them in this process
+Dispatch benchmark requests on registered slave nodes, don't work on them in this process.
-- `feed-gipeda --slave=localhost:12346`
+- `feed-gipeda --slave=12346:127.0.0.1:12345`
-Enter slave-only mode.
-Listen via multicast for master nodes which request you to do benchmarks.
+Enter slave-only mode, listen on 127.0.0.1:12346.
+Periodically try to register at the master node located at 127.0.0.1:12345 which requests you to do benchmarks.
 - `feed-gipeda --deploy-to=deploymentDir/`
 Enter default mode.
 Deploy changes via `rsync` to the local `deploymentDir`